Balanced Subsampling for Big Data with Categorical Covariates: Simulation studies

 \section{Simulation studies}

-We conduct simulation studies to assess merits of the balanced subsampling method relative to existing subsampling schemes.
-Consider $p=20$ covariates each with $q_j=j+1$ levels for $j=1,\ldots,p$.
-We generate values of the covariates under three structures: \begin{itemize} \item[Case 1.]
+We conduct simulation studies to assess the merits of the balanced subsampling method relative to existing subsampling schemes.
+Consider $p=20$ predictors each with $q_j=j+1$ levels for $j=1,\ldots,p$.
+The simulation is replicated $T=1000$ times.
+In each replication, we generate values of the predictors under three structures: \begin{itemize} \item[Case 1.]
 Covariates are independent, and each follows a discrete uniform distribution with $q_j$ levels. \item[Case 2.]
-Covariates are independent, and for each covariate, the $q_j$ levels have probabilities proportional to $1,\ldots,q_j$. \item[Case 3.]
+Covariates are independent, and for each predictor, the $q_j$ levels have probabilities proportional to $1,\ldots,q_j$. \item[Case 3.]
 Generate each point $x_i$ from multivariate normal distribution: $x_i\sim N(0,\Sigma)$ with

 where $\xi(j,k)$ is equal to 0 if $j=k$ and 1 otherwise.
 Discretize $[-3,3]$ to $q_j$ intervals of equal length, and let $x_{ij}=u$ if $x_{ij}$ falls into the $u$th interval.
 Let $x_{ij}=1$ if $x_{ij}<-3$ and $x_{ij}=q_j$ if $x_{ij}>3$. \end{itemize} The response data are generated from the linear model in \eqref{slm} with the true value of $\beta$ being a vector of unity and $\sigma=1$.
-The simulation is repeated $T=200$ times.
-We investigate four settings of the full data size $N=5\times10^3, 10^4, 10^5,$ and $10^6$ and two settings of the subsample size $n=500$ and 2000.
-Three subsampling approaches, UNI, IBOSS, and the balanced subsampling, are evaluated by comparing the proportions of nonsingular subsamples, MSEs \eqref{c4mse}, and WSPEs \eqref{wmspe}, with plots shown in Figures \ref{sim3}--\ref{sim1}.
+We investigate four settings of the full data size $N=5\times10^3, 10^4, 5\times 10^4$, and $10^5$, and two settings of the subsample size $n=500$ and 2000.
+Four subsampling approaches, UNI, IBOSS, LEV, and the balanced subsampling, are evaluated by comparing the proportions of nonsingular subsamples, MSEs \eqref{c4mse}, and WSPEs \eqref{wmspe}. \reva{To accelerate LEV, we use a fast Singular Value Decomposition method implemented in the R package ``corpcor''.
+Since the set of all level combinations $\mathcal{X}$ contains $\prod_{j=1}^p q_j=5\times 10^{19}$ points, it is infeasible to evaluate predictive performance across the entire set $\mathcal{X}$.
+Instead, we randomly sample $10^6$ points in $\mathcal{X}$ to compute WSPE.
+Note that the comparisons of subsampling approaches on MSE and WSPE are independent of the settings of the true parameters $\beta$ or $\sigma$, as can be seen from \eqref{ms} and \eqref{minm}.}

+Figure \ref{sim3} compares the subsampling methods for the full data generated in Case 1.
+In this case, predictor levels in the full data are highly balanced, so all subsamples closely resemble balance and are nonsingular.
+Even so, the balanced subsamples consistently provide more accurate parameter estimation and slightly better prediction than other methods.
+Note that when the full data are highly balanced, the increase in the full data size does not have a substantial contribution to the balance of subsamples.
+Therefore, balanced subsampling exhibits only a slight improvement in parameter estimation and relatively flat WSPE as the full data size increases.
+Considering that we can only examine a subset of $\mathcal{X}$, the WSPE may even slightly fluctuate as the full data size increases.